JongKI-PARK/algorithm/Chapter08/README.md

 #### Bucket sort analysis
-Line 1 to 3 takes $\theta(n)$ because it distributes the n input values into the bucket.
+* Line 1 to 3 takes $\theta(n)$ because it distributes the n input values into the bucket.
-Line 4 to 5 takes $\theta(1)$.
+* Line 4 to 5 takes $\theta(1)$.
 The worst case of insertion sort is O(n^2), but it is strange that it is O(1).
 The reason is because "the data is assumed to come from the uniform distribution".
 Assuming that the data has a uniform distribution, each list in B has a constant length, so insertion sort can be executed in constant time.
-Concatenation in Line 6 takes $\theta(n)$.
+* Concatenation in Line 6 takes $\theta(n)$.

+Bucket sort takes O(n) (linear time).

 ## Exercises & Problems